 Are you dreaming of turning your blog into a full-time job?
 Before you take the leap, check out all the reasons why keeping your blog as a side hustle can make you more productive.

 It forces you to prioritize.

-When you have a job or kids, you have less time to work on your blog.
+When you have a job or major commitment outside of blogging, you have less time to work on your blog.
 When you have less time to work on your blog, you have to identify what’s really going to help you grow.